Charles Hunter (cricketer)

 Charles Herbert Hunter (18 April 1867 – 2 April 1955) was an English cricketer.
 He played in three first-class cricket matches between 1889 and 1895.
 He was born in Lee in London in 1867, the son of a wealthy timber merchant.

 Hunter was educated at Uppingham School where he played cricket as a wicket-keeper for the school XI.
 He went up to Cambridge University and played one first-class match for Cambridge University Cricket Club in 1889, suffering somewhat by Gregor MacGregor being a contemporary at both Uppingham and Cambridge.
-He played club cricket Bickley Park Cricket Club and in 1894 played twice for the Kent County Cricket Club Second XI before making two first-class appearances for the side in 1895.
-He continued to play club cricket for a variety of sides into the 1900s.
+He played club cricket Bickley Park Cricket Club and in 1894 played twice for the Kent Second XI before making two first-team appearances for them in 1895.
+He continued to play club cricket into the 1900s.

 After marrying Euphemia Parke at Quebec City in Canada in 1899, Hunter worked first as a solicitor's clerk before taking over the family timber business.
 The couple had one son.
 After retiring to live in Devon, he died at Budleigh Salterton in April 1955 aged 87.